BBBase-EHeresy/PPPub/docs/rules_manual/weapons_and_wargear.md

 *Lances are used by charging cavalrymen.
 In the hands of a skilled rider they can deliver a powerful blow, made all the more deadly by the mount's momentum.*

-A Cavalry model using a lance receives a bonus when making Strikes in a turn that they have Charged; add 1 to their roll To Wound â€” thus, a score of 2 becomes 3, 4 becomes 5 and so on.
+A Cavalry model using a lance receives a bonus when making Strikes in a turn that they have Charged; add 1 to their roll To Wound — thus, a score of 2 becomes 3, 4 becomes 5 and so on.
 Note, in cases where two rolls are required (e.g., 6/4+), this will affect both rolls.
 A Cavalry model using a lance even gets this bonus against other Cavalry models, as long as it has Charged, although not if it is within difficult terrain.

 If a Cavalry model with a lance dismounts, or their steed is slain, they will ordinarily abandon their lance, resorting to using another hand weapon.